‘Bold And The Beautiful’ Spoilers Tues. September 11: Steffy Models, Zoe’s Hot For What Emma’s Denying Xander

-Bold and the Beautiful spoilers for Tuesday, September 11 reveal that while Xander Avant (Adain Bradley) has every intention of seducing his girlfriend Emma Barber (Nia Sioux), it seems as if the lady is not ready to take the next step.
+Bold and the Beautiful spoilers for Tuesday, September 11 reveal that while Xander Avant (Adain Bradley) has every intention of seducing his girlfriend Emma Barber (Nia Sioux); it seems as if the lady is not ready to take the next step.
 Meanwhile, Zoe Buckingham is willing to do whatever it takes to get her man back.
 B&B spoilers, via Highlight Hollywood, also tease that Steffy Forrester (Jacqueline MacInnes Wood) models some of her lingerie.

 Sexy Steffy Struts Black Lingerie